Is this program for you?

 2) Apply as a transfer or change-of-major student for the Entrance to Major Review.

-Transfer or Penn State change of major students may apply through a competitive process at five Penn State campuses: Altoona, Erie, Fayette, Mont Alto, or Scranton.
-This option is available only at the five campuses listed; it is not available at University Park.
+Transfer or Penn State change of major students may apply through a competitive process at five Penn State campuses: Altoona, Erie, Fayette, Mont Alto, Scranton, or Schuylkill (see note for UP below).

 University Park is typically first-year admission only.
 HOWEVER, for Fall 2020 ONLY, students may apply for entrance to the University Park Nursing program, to join the Fall 2020 cohort in sophomore year.